ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 spectrum to produce the appearance of slowly varying colors.
 The user LED is simultaneously toggled at the usual $\frac{1}{2}~\text{Hz}$.

+The full template signature of the `led_rgb_ws2812` class is shown below.

 ```cpp
   namespace mcal { namespace led {